-When my daughter, Ayla, came home from Australia yesterday and handed me a Turkish towel as her gift, I knew what I had to write about today.
+When my daughter came home from Australia yesterday and handed me a Turkish towel as her gift, I knew what I had to write about today.

-Basically you strip down and are assigned a masseuse and a loofa glove.
-These are strong, very large (and mostly naked!), experienced, no-nonsense masseuses like you have never experienced.
-Women of every shape and nationality have their spot on the marble floor.
-The ritual involves washing and scrubbing, not a light touch.
+Basically you strip down and are assigned a personal loofah glove and a masseuse.
+These are strong, large, mostly naked no-nonsense masseuses.
+The ritual involves vigorous washing and scrubbing, not for light weights!
 They spin you around on the smooth marble like you are made of rubber.
-I kept trying to peak at Ayla to check if she was ok!
-Then strong hoses are used to rinse you off, again being pulled and spun like a top, sliding on the marble.
+I kept trying to peak at my daughter to check if she was ok.
+Then come the hoses with mega water pressure to rinse you off, again being pulled and spun like a top, sliding all over the marble.

 Besides being so aesthetically pleasing, these towels are so practical.
 They are made of deliciously soft cotton.
 They pack up nice and small.
 You can use it as a beach towel, a picnic blanket, a scarf or a sarong.
 They beckon thoughts of the Sultans and marble baths and wondrous universality of life, the old and the new.

 Mark my words, these towels will become as ubiquitous here in the states as they are in Australia, so I am giving you a hot tip ;-).
 You can find them, of course, on Amazon.
 Be sure they are the pure Turkish cotton.
 Summer is approaching, let me know what you think.